jrieke/streamlit-analytics/README.md

 PRs are welcome!
 If you want to work on any of these things, please open an issue to coordinate.

 - [ ] Pass all settings args in start_tracking and not in stop_tracking
-- [ ] Track unique users (probably requires cookies? but would we need to show a consent form then?)
+- [ ] Track unique users -> best way is to use cookies (e.g. with [react-cookies](https://www.npmjs.com/package/react-cookie)) but this probably requires to show a consent form (could also build this in with [react-cookie-consent](https://www.npmjs.com/package/react-cookie-consent))
 - [ ] Enable tracking on widgets created directly from beta_container, beta_expander, beta_columns
 - [ ] Make a demo gif for the readme
 - [x] ~~Persist results after re-starting app (e.g. database or file, but where should this be saved/hosted)~~